irg1008/Sign2Text-API/README.md

 1. Create a EC2 service in the platform.
 2. Connect to it with ssh using the pair keys given with: `ssh -i "credentials.pem" ec2-user@<INSTANCE>.<REGION>.compute.amazonaws.com`
-3. When connected, tun the following commands:
+3. When connected, run the following commands:
    1. Update the pacackage list: `sudo yum update -y`
-   2. Install docker: `amazon-linux-extras install docker`
+   2. Install docker: `sudo amazon-linux-extras install docker`
    3. Start the docker with `sudo service docker start`
    4. Add the ec2-user to the docker group so you can execute Docker #commands without using sudo. `sudo usermod -a -G docker ec2-user`
 4. Reinicaimos la instancia de EC2 desde la plataforma y nos conectamos de nuevo.